 - 5-Comprehensive.
 The application provides a thorough discussion of all elements identified for the section with no substantial weaknesses.
 The discussion is clear, detailed, and supported by the information provided.
 The information provided clearly supports the information provided in other sections of the application. - 4-Substantial.
 The application provides a strong discussion of all key elements identified for the section.
 The discussion is clear, detailed, and supported by the information provided.
 A limited number of elements may be incomplete. - 3-Satisfactory.
 The application provides an adequate discussion of all key elements identified for the section.
 The discussion is clear and supported by the information provided.
 Multiple elements may be incomplete. - 2-Marginal.
 The application provides inadequate discussion of some elements identified for the section.
 The discussion may be unclear, lacking in detail, or not supported by the information provided. - 1-Poor.
 The application lacks discussion of many elements identified for the section.
-The discussion provided is unclear, lacking in detail, and/or not supported by the information provided. - 0-Unresponsive.
+The discussion provided is unclear, lacking in detail, and/or not supported by the information provided.

+0-Unresponsive.

-Applications that meet eligibility and basic minimum requirements will be evaluated and ranked by peer reviewers as not recommended, recommended, or highly recommended.
+Applications that meet eligibility and basic minimum requirements will be evaluated and ranked, by peer reviewers as: not recommended, recommended, or highly recommended.

 Highly recommended.
 The full proposal provides a superior explanation of the requested selection criteria and presents the material in a sound and/or innovative approach.
 The full proposal comprehensively addresses the requested selection criteria.
 The result of the proposal has the potential to make significant impact in the field.
+The panel highly recommends the proposal for funding by the COPS Office.
+The proposal does not require revisions or clarification.

 Recommended.
 The full proposal provides a satisfactory design and demonstrates the potential for making an impact in the field.
 The full proposal addresses the requested selection criteria.
+The panel recommends possible funding but the proposal may need minor revisions and/or clarifications.